DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/balances.md

 ## Balances [/cards/{cardId}/balance/]
 These endpoints are used to get the available balance associated with a Card.
 Depending on the context of your use-case you can check the balance either based on the `cardId` or the `fullcode`.
-Note that only gift cards are associated with a `fullcode`.
+Note that only gift cards have an associated `fullcode`.

 ---
 {% include 'endpoints/cards-cardId-balance-GET.md' %}